- Introduction and consent

 6.3.
 Any payment card transactions will be processed securely, the suppliers that we use to process payment card transactions operate in accordance with the PCI DSS industry standard payment card security process to ensure that your online purchases are secure.

 6.4.
 We will keep your information secure.
-Please note: where you use a password on any website we provide it is your responsibility to keep that password confidential.
+Please note: where you use a password on any website or app we provide it is your responsibility to keep that password confidential.

 7.1 Cookies are small data files that are placed onto the hardware device which you use to browse the internet by websites that you visit.